This is the authentic panzerotti pugliesi recipe: deep fried dough pockets filled with tomato, mozzarella, and ham.

 In a mixer or bowl, mix all the ingredients, including the milk-yeast mixture.
 Work with your hands or dough hook until a ball forms.
 Add a few teaspoons of water if necessary, but gradually.

-Sprinkle some flour on the bottom of a bowl, place the ball, cover it with a damp cloth and let rise for 2 hours.
-A hot spot (next to the radiator or inside the oven - light on).
+Sprinkle some flour on the bottom of a bowl, place the ball, cover it with a damp cloth and let rise for 2 hours in a warm spot (next to the radiator or inside the oven - light on).

 Season the tomato puree with salt and oil.
 Julienne the ham and finely dice the mozzarella.

-Once the dough has raised, divide it and form 3 inches (6-7 cm) diameter balls.
+Once the dough has raised, divide it in twelve pieces and form 3 inches (6-7 cm) diameter balls.